the natural history of abstract objects

 The line, aka the degree \(1\) polynomial: \[y =ax + b\] has a single root at an \(x\)-coordinate of: \[\begin{align*} \text{root: } -\frac{b}{a} \end{align*}\]

-Usually we wouldn’t even use all this fancy language!
+Usually we wouldn’t use all this fancy language!
 It’s just a line!
-And we probably wouldn’t even think to come up with a formula for the root—i.e., the \(x\)-intercept—because it’s so easy to do the two steps of algebra to get it, for any specific line.
+We probably wouldn’t even think to come up with a formula for the root—i.e., the \(x\)-intercept—because it’s so easy to do the two steps of algebra to get it, for any specific line.
 But that’s OK!

 The Quadratic Formula